What is WBS (Work Breakdown Structure) in Project Management?

 The Work Breakdown Structure (WBS) is essential for getting a project off the ground.
-Creating a WBS, however, can be a daunting task.
 This beginner-friendly guide will help you understand the work breakdown structure and create one on your own.

 The work breakdown structure can be confusing, especially for new project managers.
 Despite its name, it doesn’t actually involve breaking down work; it involves breaking down deliverables.